-The required sections of a Chronicle Sheet are listed below.
-GMs must address each section before players leave the table, either by completing themselves or asking the players to fill in the appropriate information.
-Players can fill out other items between sessions.
-Refer to the sample Chronicle Sheet for the locations of specific elements.
+The sections of a Chronicle are detailed below.
+Sections marked with an asterisk (*) include some element that GMs must address before players leave the table, either by filling it in themselves or asking the players to fill in the appropriate information.
+Players can fill out other sections between sessions.

 (A.) Adventure Name/Number: Preprinted on the form.

 (B.) Character Name: Name of the hero who took part in this adventure.

 (C.) Character Number:* Unique Identifier for the character who took part in the adventure, including players Organized Play ID and the Character number.